bloominstituteoftechnology/node-api3-project/README.md

 The `/data/helpers` folder includes helper files you can use to manage the persistence of the users, posts and tags resources.
 These files are `userDb.js`, `postDb.js` and `tagDb.js`.
 All three of them publish the following api, that you can use to store, modify and retrieve each resource:

-* get: calling find returns a promise that resolves to an array of all the resources contained in the database.
+* `get()`: calling find returns a promise that resolves to an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if found.
-* insert: calling insert passing it a resource object will add it to the database and return an object with the id of the inserted resource.
+* `insert()`: calling insert passing it a resource object will add it to the database and return an object with the id of the inserted resource.
 The object looks like this: `{ id: 123 }`.
-* update: accepts two arguments, the first is the id of the resource to update and the second is an object with the changes to apply.
+* `update()`: accepts two arguments, the first is the id of the resource to update and the second is an object with the changes to apply.
 It returns the count of updated records.
 If the count is 1 it means the record was updated correctly.
-* remove: the remove method accepts an id as it's first parameter and, upon successfully deleting the resource from the database, it returns the number of records deleted.
+* `remove()`: the remove method accepts an id as it's first parameter and, upon successfully deleting the resource from the database, it returns the number of records deleted.

 The `postDb.js` helper includes an extra method called `getPostTags()` that when passed a post id as it's only argument, returns a list of all the _tags_ for the post.